The Sheriff's Children: Plot summary

-Major Themes
+Major themes

-Race and Racism
+Race and racism

-Within “The Sheriff’s children”, race is a major theme that is persistently mentioned within the text.
+Within "The Sheriff's Children", race is a major theme that is persistently mentioned.
 The setting of the story takes place in North Carolina post-Civil War.
 The racial hierarchy within southern culture during this time was stringent and mobility within the system was difficult.
 The accusation that Tom was the murderer of Captain Walker is an example of how racism is a major theme within the text.
 Since Tom is the mulatto within town who was seen doing “suspicious activities” it must have been him because he was black.
 It is never revealed who the killer was, however, the town had already concluded that Tom committed the crime because of his skin color.

 The use of the racial slur nigger within the story explores the pejorative nature of the townspeople of Troy.
 The Sheriff and the townspeople use the term loosely when describing Tom.
 The symbolism of lynching also strikes the reader to understand the element of racism.
 Lynching was a tool used by southerners to threaten and kill blacks during the 18th-20th century.
 Thus, the mob's first instinct to lynch Tom, and not give him a fair trial, demonstrates that the white mob does not regard Tom as a citizen with rights.
 Tom is even aware that he has no chance of winning the case.